linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/T430-maximized.md

  Then, connect the clip and SPI programmer to the "top" (4096 kb) SPI flash chip.
 In my set up, the red wire should be where the dot is.

-**Note**: See the CH341A guidance in the [SPI Programmer Best Practices]({{ site.baseurl }}/SPI-Programmer-Best-Practices/#2-ch341a-rev-16-budget-option-with-voltage-selector) for vendor-safe programmer recommendations.
+**Note**: See the [SPI Programmer Best Practices]({{ site.baseurl }}/SPI-Programmer-Best-Practices/) for programmer recommendations (Tigard recommended; CH347F preferred budget option; CH341A rev1.6+ acceptable with a physical selector).
 The commands below use `[programmer]` as a placeholder; see the SPI Programmer Best Practices guide for example commands for specific programmers.

 ![Flashing 4 mb chip]({{ site.baseurl }}/images/t430/12_flash_4mb_spi_chip.jpg)